jxfuller1/Extended-QTableView/README.md

 <b>Features:</b>

-1) Accepts SQL - uses SQLITE3 to read/write to tables
+1) Accepts SQL - uses SQLITE3 to read/write to tables.
+Can be used to create .db SQL files and/or add/modify tables to it as well.
 2) Expansion rows with additional tables
 3) Columns that support checkboxes
 4) Header Filtering  - w/ filter footer